How To Overcome Self-Defeating Thoughts.

 You failed the last time, you'll fail again.
 You are a loser, you will lose again.

-Sometimes this discouraging inner thoughts are echoes of words people have said to you, maybe your family, friends, a teacher or someone you respected or loved.
-Sometimes, they are echoes of a voice of doubt that came from past failures.
+Sometimes these discouraging thoughts are echoes of words people you respected or loved have said to you, maybe your family, friends, or a teacher.
+Sometimes, they are echoes of a voice of doubt that came from past failures or painful experiences.

 1- Change your self-talk